 - Constructively engage in discussions and initiatives at international level that could effectively provide greater protection to civilians in armed conflicts;

-– Continue and strengthen cooperation and partnerships with international organizations and civil society organizations to draw upon their relevant expertise and support;
+- Continue and strengthen cooperation and partnerships with international organizations and civil society organisations to draw upon their relevant expertise and support;

 - Channel contributions to the draft international political declaration on the matter, as well as engage in advocacy, at national, regional and international levels.

-Statement during the December 2018 Annual Meeting of High Contracting Parties to the Convention on Certain Conventional Weapons:
+In December 2018, Argentina delivered a statement condemning the alarming prevalence of harm to civilians and civilian infrastructure in the Annual Meeting of High Contracting Parties to the Convention on Certain Conventional Weapons.